 Even inside the servers, increasing speed and reducing power has led to the development of optical fiber interconnects.
 Intel is actively developing board level interconnects for their products, touting all the usual benefits of fiber.

 Some new ideas are making MM fiber a possibility for up to 400G, or at least 100G on only two fibers.
-The idea developed by Cisco and Finisar is to use short wavelength WDM – wavelength division multiplexing – with VCSELs on an upgraded OM4 fiber.
+The idea developed by Cisco and Finisar is to use short wavelength WDM – wavelength division multiplexing – with VCSELs on an upgraded OM4 fiber, now standardized as OM5.
 The wavelengths uses are in the 840-940nm range with 30nm spacing.
 The fiber needs to be modified to have modal dispersion increased at longer wavelengths but benefits from the fact that the chromatic dispersion is reduced at longer wavelengths.
-At this time (October 2014) Cisco is already using this technology and it is expected to be standardized and available commercially very quickly.
+Cisco is already using this technology and while it has been standardized it is not widely available commercially.